FichteFoll/advent-of-code/2023/README.md

 All in all, this is definitely within the AoC spirit, but I struggled more with it than I should have.

+Eventually, someone else pointed out to me how I could very easily operate directly on the input and I couldn't resist implementing it.
+For my original solution,
+refer to the file history.

+# Day 15

+This task was written in a very imperative way, which is generally not what Haskell fits well with, but it turned out to be rather fun after all when using lenses.
+A pro Haskeller can probably do it smarter, but I think my solution here is decent.